-take photographs of any injuries. postpone or delay the opportunity for the child to talk. take notes while the child is speaking or ask the child to write an account t. try to investigate the allegation. promise confidentiality eg say they will keep 'the secret'. approach or inform the alleged abuser.
+- take photographs of any injuries. - postpone or delay the opportunity for the child to talk. - take notes while the child is speaking or ask the child to write an account. - try to investigate the allegation. - promise confidentiality e.g. say they will keep 'the secret'. - approach or inform the alleged abuser.

-All staff record any concern about or disclosure by a pupil of abuse or neglect and report this to the D/DSL using the safeguarding reporting button on the class charts software / app.
+All staff record any concern about or disclosure by a pupil of abuse or neglect and report this to the D/DSL using the standard form.
 It is the responsibility of each adult in school to ensure that the D/DSL receives the record of concern without delay.
 In the absence of the D/DSL, staff members know to speak directly to the MASH.
 In some circumstances, the D/DSL or member of staff seeks advice by ringing the MASH for advice.